 I don’t understand most Americans and they cold war ideas of socialism and communism taking over the US.
 Universal healthcare means you don’t have to worry that you’ll be left to die if something disastrous happened to you.
 Sure, there are going to be tax hikes but I think its worth it to know I’ll be secure.
 There are a lot of people who can’t afford insurance at the current rates and insurance companies deny coverage for preexisting conditions or just don’t let you buy insurance from them.
 So where is someone with heart problems going to get help?
 I’ve had good insurance coverage because my mom’s work place provides it but my mom had a stroke and suddenly ran up over $100,000 in bills.
 If we didn’t have insurance what would we do?
 I guess my mom wouldn’t recieve any therapy so she can walk again or even talk again.
 My mom’s company is paying for our insurance until next year and after that we’re going to get the san francisco public healthcare.
 Thank god I live in san francisco or else how would we pay for insurance when my mom isn’t working and all the kids are in school?
 I can’t believe America is so stubborn and backwards when Canada, Great Britain, and so many other countries have universal healthcare for so long already.

 Oh and people complain about the long lines if we had public healthcare.
 Well, long lines is better than no line for you to get in so you don’t die.
 Also, if you are wealthy enough, you can still buy private insurance so you don’t have to wait in line.

-NOTE: doctors in great britain still make a lot of money…posted over 3 years ago
+NOTE: doctors in great britain still make a lot of money…posted about 4 years ago